large, lush trees line the streets and cable car tracks in Brazil

 What are the irregular superlatives in Brazilian Portuguese?

-The adjectives bom(good), mau/ruim(bad), grande(big), and pequeno(small) have irregular relative and absolute superlative forms in Brazilian Portuguese.
+The adjectives bom(good), mau/ruim(bad), grande(big), and pequeno(small) have relative and absolute superlative forms in Brazilian Portuguese.
 Take a look at the table below to the seem the irregular relative and absolute superlative forms for these adjectives:

 Adjective